pqhhust/TransDiff/README.md

 ```

 ### Model training
 Training the DIRECTOR involves two stages: (1) pre-training a transformer model (either ViT or KEP-SVGP), and (2) training the diffusion model to align with the pre-trained model.
 Below are the commands for each step.
+All commands should be run in the ```CIFAR``` directory.

-Pre-train a Vision Transformer (ViT) model on CIFAR-10 using the following command:
+Pre-train a Vision Transformer (ViT) model on CIFAR-10 using the following commands:
 ```
 python3 main.py --seed 0 --attn-type softmax --batch-size 128 --gpu 0 --nb-epochs 300 --nb-run 1 --model vit_cifar --lr 1e-3 --weight-decay 5e-5 --save-dir ./results/vit_out Cifar10
 python3 main.py --seed 1 --attn-type softmax --batch-size 128 --gpu 0 --nb-epochs 300 --nb-run 1 --model vit_cifar --lr 1e-3 --weight-decay 5e-5 --save-dir ./results/vit_out Cifar10